-Our formation services take much of the guesswork out of forming a corporation or an LLC in Hawaii.
+Our formation services take much of the guesswork out of forming a Hawaiian corporation or a Hawaiian LLC.
 We understand that you have more important things to do than spending hours figuring out how to get your entity set up.
 That’s why we offer a range of products that allow you to spend less time sweating the small stuff and more time making a profit.

 Disclaimer: The content on this page is for information purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 S Corp election lightens your company’s tax burden and can protect your personal assets from business liabilities.